IBM-Cloud/DevOps-Services-Docs/tutorials/devopsweb/index.md

-# Get started with Bluemix DevOps Services
+#Clone, edit, and deploy an app from Bluemix

-Last modified: 09 April 2015
+Last modified: 8 July 2015

 Time: 60 minutes